Meowzart13/TWU/index.md

 <h3> I wish I could show more skills I picked up </h3>

-<p> I was happy I was able to figure out some of the accessibility coding </p>
+<p> I was happy I was able to figure out some of the accessibility coding.
+I also hope I got the responsivie image coding correct. </p>

 <h6> Even this simple page is more than I expected to be able to do </h6>